traveltime-dev/devops-task/README.md

 This is a test assignment for DevOps position candidates.

-In this task it will be required to show coding skills while writing a Lithuanian/Russian card game called 'Stupid'.
+In this task it will be required to show coding skills while writing a Lithuanian card game called 'Stupid'.

 Details of the task are available in task.txt